HouseAlwaysWin/AspNetCore.JsonLocalization/README.md

 ## Introduction

-Since I don't like use resource file to localize asp.net core mvc application
+Since I don't like to use localization with resource file in asp.net core mvc application
 <br/>
 so I tried to find the other formats for more easy way to use.
 <br/>